Topology-dependent density optima for efficient simultaneous network exploration: Results

-Our results enable the design of optimal parallel search strategies.
-Consider $M_{\text{tot}}$ searchers that need to cover a given network, and let $k_i$ be the number of times~$i$ parallel searchers are introduced in series.
-A hybrid series--parallel strategy is then defined by the vector $\mathbf{k} = \left( k_1,\ldots,k_{N-1}\right)$.
+Our results enable the design of optimal search strategies for arbitrary numbers of searchers.
+Suppose $M_{\text{tot}}$ searchers, potentially more than $N$, need to each cover a given network.
+A hybrid series--parallel strategy comprises sequentially introducing batches of searchers, with each batch covering the network in parallel to completion before being removed and replaced by the next batch.
+Let $k_i$ be the number of times~$i$ parallel searchers are introduced sequentially; for example, $k_1=3$ and $k_2=4$ denotes performing three successive searches with one searcher and four successive searches with two searchers.
+A hybrid strategy is then defined by the vector $\mathbf{k} = \left( k_1,\ldots,k_{N-1}\right)$.
 The optimal strategy, $\mathbf{k}_\text{opt}$, minimises the overall cover time $\mathcal{T} =\sum_{i=1}^{N-1} k_i \langle \mathcal{C}_i \rangle$ subject to the constraint $\sum_{i=1}^{N-1} i k_i = M_{\text{tot}}$.
 As $M_{\text{tot}}$ increases the solution of this integer programming problem typically yields a strategy comprising a mixture of searcher numbers near the optimal density (Fig.~3).
-For $M_{\text{tot}} \gg N$, we find that the optimal strategy is to have almost all serial searches operating at optimal density (Fig.~3(b); Supplementary Information~\cite{SM}), validating our focus on optimal density as a crucial search statistic.
-Thus for large networks whose optimal density becomes difficult to evaluate, our results present a simple strategy to optimise mutually excluding search: approximate $\rho^*$ via the easily-computed spectral radius (Fig.~2), and then perform searches in batches at this density.
+For $M_{\text{tot}} \gg N$, we find that the optimal strategy is to have almost all serial searches operating at optimal density with vanishingly small standard deviation away from the optimum (Fig.~3(b); SI Text), validating optimal density as a crucial search statistic.
+Thus for large networks whose optimal density becomes difficult to evaluate, our results present a simple strategy to optimise mutually excluding search: approximate $\rho^*$ via the easily-computed spectral gap (Fig.~2), and then perform searches in batches at this density.